Cuprate/cuprate/books/architecture/src/storage/intro.md

 ## Service
-The interface provided by all crates building on-top of the database abstraction is a [`tower::Service`](https://docs.rs/tower), i.e. database requests are sent, and database responses are received asynchronously.
+The interface provided by all crates building on-top of the database abstraction is a [`tower::Service`](https://docs.rs/tower), i.e. database requests/responses are sent/received asynchronously.

-As the interface details are similar across databases (threadpool, read operations, write operations), the interface itself is abstracted in the [`cuprate_database_service`](./db/layers/intro.md) crate, which is then used by the crates.
+As the interface details are similar across crates (threadpool, read operations, write operations), the interface itself is abstracted in the [`cuprate_database_service`](./db/layers/intro.md) crate, which is then used by the crates.